devops-cohort/jelle/README.md

 This application is designed to allow users to log recently caught pokemon and their attributes (ie movesets) with the intention of using these pokemon to form teams.

+Below are entailed a series of user stories for how the app may be used and their level of requirement according to a MoSCoW (Must, Shoud, Could, Would) scale.

 |  | User Stories and their MoSCoW |
 | ------ | ------ |